Treat yourself to an all-inclusive glamping getaway at Mount Engadine Lodge, in the heart of Kananaskis Country!

 Mount Engadine Lodge is your year-round base camp for adventure in the heart of Kananaskis.
 Located just minutes from gorgeous hiking, snowshoeing, and cross country ski trails, you won’t run out of fun things to do while staying here.
 During our stay in August, we paddled on Spray Lakes Reservoir and hiked Tent Ridge and West Wind Pass.
 Here are some more fun things to do while glamping at Mount Engadine Lodge.

-Some popular hikes in the area include: West Wind Pass, Blackshale Suspension Bridge (closed in winter), Black Prince Cirque also known as Warspite Lake (year-round trail), Tryst Lake, Chester Lake (year-round trail), and Tent Ridge.
-Going further: Rawson Lake and Sarrail Ridge in nearby Peter Lougheed Provincial Park is a scenic dayhike.
+Some popular hikes in the area include: West Wind Pass, Blackshale Suspension Bridge (closed in winter), Black Prince Cirque/Warspite Lake (year-round trail), Tryst Lake, Chester Lake (year-round trail), and Tent Ridge (summer only).
+Going further: Rawson Lake (year-round) and Sarrail Ridge (summer only) in nearby Peter Lougheed Provincial Park are scenic dayhikes.

 Note: Some of these trails are not suitable for winter travel as they are in avalanche terrain.
 Please see the recommended snowshoe trails below for winter fun.